Icstarslol/Simple-SDN-Experiment/README.md

 <img width="767" alt="Screenshot 2024-11-23 181651" src="https://github.com/user-attachments/assets/5b901db1-a4e0-4ce7-9fff-c7062a941d79">
 <br/><br/>

-After saving the initial configuration, we run the switches and configure them using the following commands
+After saving the initial configuration, we run the switches and configure them using the following commands.
 <br/><br/>

 ```